chrishsieh/Docker/README.md

 * Clone this repository.
 * Change your desired **database info** and **passwords** in the crm_secrets.json file. **PLEASE CHANGE**
-* Change your desired SSL setup in the docker_compose.yml file under the nginx: args section.
-(Read commented lines to see your options)
+* Change your desired SSL setup in the ssl.json file, if use letsencrypt dns mode, need setup dns_api.json.
 * From the command line, navigate to the root folder of your local repository and use docker-compose to build and run ChurchCRM.
 Run the following commands.
     - `docker-compose build`
     - `docker-compose up`